najiatallah/MEAN/README.md

 ## MEAN Stack using Angular 5

-This application was created in order to show how we can create a MEAN stack application from scratch where the frontend and the backend are completely seperated from each other and can be easily replaced.
+This application was created in order to show how we can create a MEAN stack application from scratch where the frontend and the backend are completely separated from each other and can be easily replaced.
 This application uses MongoDB, ExpressJS, Angular 5, and NodeJS.

 ## Requirements